stefanpenner/node-fixturify-project/README.md

 project.pkg; // => the contents of package.json for the given project
 project.files; // => read or write the set of files further

-// if you don't set this, a new temp dir will be made for you when you writeSync() project.baseDir = 'some/base/dir/';
+// if you don't set this, a new temp dir will be made for you when you write() project.baseDir = 'some/base/dir/';

 await project.write();

-// after writeSync(), you can read project.baseDir even if you didn't set it expect(fs.existsSync(join(project.baseDir, 'index.js'))).to.eql(true);
+// after write(), you can read project.baseDir even if you didn't set it expect(fs.existsSync(join(project.baseDir, 'index.js'))).to.eql(true);
 ```